armcha/PlayTabLayout/README.md

 # PlayTabLayout

-Play tab layout is customized tab layout written in kotlin, allowing easily integrate Google Play like tab layout to your app.
+PlayTabLayout is a tab layout very similar to Google Play tab layout.
+The main feature is that ripple shows in a particular place where user taps.

 ![](art/regular.gif)<br/>
 ![](art/witIcon.gif)